-- Should the U.S. have a systemic risk regulator? - Widely discussed in the wake of financial market turmoil. - The Fed has been the de facto systemic risk regulator. - Many financial market problems, whether under the official Fed purview or not, have come to the Fed during this crisis.
+- The Fed has been the de facto systemic risk regulator. - Many financial market problems, whether under the official Fed purview or not, have come to the Fed during this crisis. - The world expects the Fed to fix financial market problems as they occur.